psu-arts-arch-3/art-203/course-orientation/online-ecosystem.md

 **Lynda: **Some of the videos posted on the Course Website will be from Lynda, which is a terrific service that provides _very_ extensive tutorial videos for all sorts of media production software.
 You normally have to pay for access to the videos and example files, but you can access this content with your PSU login credentials.

-**PSU Sites: **Penn State offers free hosting for multiple Wordpress sites .
-Wordpress is a popular tool for making websites, but the URLs for your sites will be something like "[http://sites.psu.edu/YourSiteName](http://sites.psu.edu/YourSiteName)"
+**PSU Sites: **Penn State offers free hosting for multiple Wordpress sites.
+Wordpress is a popular tool for making websites, but the URLs for your sites will be something like "[http://sites.psu.edu/YourSiteName](http://sites.psu.edu/YourSiteName)" — we'll use this for making individual research blogs.

 ### Third Party Resources